-On September 8, 1965, over 800 Filipino farmworkers affiliated with the Agricultural Workers Organizing Committee (AWOC) went on strike at 10 grape vineyards around Delano, California.
-Led by Larry Dulay Itliong, Philip Vera Cruz, and Peter Gines Velasco, these workers had the courage to organize and take a stand against powerful growers in the grape industry and fight for higher wages, better working conditions, and basic dignity.
+On September 8, 1965, over 1500 Filipino farmworkers affiliated with the Agricultural Workers Organizing Committee (AWOC) went on strike at 10 grape vineyards around Delano, California.
+Initially led by Larry Dulay Itliong, the charismatic leadership of Philip Vera Cruz, and Peter Gines Velasco would also galvanize farmworkers to join the protest.
+These workers had the courage to organize and take a stand against powerful growers in the grape industry and fight for higher wages, better working conditions, and basic dignity.
+Their brilliant strategies of negotiation, political maneuvering and community building, made the Delano Grape Strike a successful campaign, which led to a new contract for farmworkers after five years of striking.

 After serving on a U.S. Army transport ship during World War II, he became a U.S. citizen and resumed his labor activism.
-In September 1965, Itliong galvanized Filipino American farmworkers to establish the Agricultural Workers Organizing Committee (AWOC).
+In 1965, Itliong galvanized Filipino American farmworkers to join the Agricultural Workers Organizing Committee (AWOC).
+With a strong membership, Itliong led the campaign to strike against grape growers first in Coachella, then in Delano, California.
+On September 7, 1965, Itliong led the meeting where the predominantly Filipino membership of AWOC voted to go on strike in Delano.
 The following year, AWOC joined forces with the National Farm Workers Association to form the United Farm Workers (UFW) of which César Chávez served as Director and Itliong as Assistant Director.
 His tenacious drive and strategic move to collaborate with Chávez and Mexican American farmworkers resulted in the Delano Grape Strike's eventual success in May 1970 when growers agreed to provide higher pay and better working conditions.
 His work did not end there.
 Itliong continued to champion the funding and construction of Agbayani Village, which still exists today, as an affordable retirement facility for Filipino American farmworkers in Delano, California.

 Recognizing Larry Itliong's legacy of seeking justice and equity for all workers, the State of California declared October 25 as "Larry Itliong Day."

-Philip Vera Cruz: As one of the founders of AWOC, Philip Vera Cruz was an inimitable leader dedicated to improving the lives of farmworkers.
+Philip Vera Cruz: Philip Vera Cruz was an inimitable leader dedicated to improving the lives of farmworkers.
 Philip Villamin Vera Cruz was born in the Philippine province of Ilocos Sur, then a U.S. territory, on December 25, 1905.
 As a child, he cared for the water buffalo on his family's farm.
 In his youth, Vera Cruz traveled 140 miles from his home to be educated in Lingayen by teachers from the United States.
 When Vera Cruz was 20 years old, he journeyed to the United States on the steamship, Empress of Asia, arriving in Seattle, Washington in 1926.

 Vera Cruz was one of the leading organizers of the Delano Grape Strike and served the ranks of UFW as its second vice-president.
 Not only was he tenacious in action, rallying droves of supporters, he was also a commanding oralist, illuminating the challenges of the "manong generation," one of the first waves of Filipino migrant workers to the United States during the 1920s and 1930s.
 His impactful words, especially that which championed education and knowledge as the power of the downtrodden, are memorialized in Philip Vera Cruz: A Personal History of Filipino Immigrants and the Farmworkers Movement, published by the UCLA Labor Center and Asian American Studies Center Press in 1992, and reprinted by the United Washington Press.